Programs and Resources

 Before You Arrive

 Swarthmore realizes that making a decision on where to spend your college/university career is going to be one the hardest and most important decisions of your life.
 Therefore, Swarthmore is committed to making sure you know how you'll be supported as a Swarthmore student.

 Each fall, we host a few hundred students on campus to explore life at Swarthmore.
-The weekend is an all-expenses-paid trip to the College, with preference given to students from traditionally underrepresented groups, students who are the first in their family to attend college, and students from low-income backgrounds.
+The weekend is an all-expenses-paid trip to the College, with preference for students who are the first in their families to attend college, students from low-income backgrounds, and students who might not otherwise be able to afford a trip to campus.
 Learn more about Discover Swarthmore.

 Each spring, we host an all-expenses-paid trip to Swarthmore for admitted students from low-income backgrounds, student who are first in their family to attend college, and students working with community-based organizations.